Hands-Typing-35187411_m (1)

 What Happens if Someone Was Promoted From a Front Desk Person to a Chiropractic Assistant?

-The Board must be notified within 7 calendar days of the CA working with patients using the Notice of Chiropractic Assistant Employment form.
-The form requests their initial hire date, this date means the date the CA began to work with patients as a CA, not the hire date as a front desk worker.
+The Board must be notified within seven (7) calendar days of the CA working with patients using the Board's online application portal under the Chiropractic Assistant Application.
+The application requires their initial hire date; this date means the date the CA began to work with patients as a Chiropractic Assistant, not the hire date as a front desk staff member.

 How Long Does a Chiropractic Assistant Have to Begin Training?

-A CA must begin a Board-approved training course within three months of the CA's hire date.
+A CA must begin a Board-approved training course within three (3) months of the Chiropractic Assistant hire date.

 When Does Chiropractic Assistant Have to Be Registered?

-The CA must be registered upon completion of a Board-approved course using the Chiropractic Assistant Registration form.
+The CA must be registered upon completion of a Board-approved course using the Board's online application portal under the Chiropractic Assistant Application.

 A Previously Registered Chiropractic Assistant Has Transferred Into a New Office With a New Supervising Chiropractic Physician; Do They Need to Be Re-registered?